tcareyintx/skybellgen/README.md

 The following devices are known to be supported by the SkybellGen integration:

-- SkyBell SlimLine II - Model number: SB_SLIM2_0001
+- Skybell SlimLine II - Model number: SB_SLIM2_0001

 ## Unsupported devices